Vocational training

 Teaching

-Teaching takes place at the Kópavogur High School.
+Teaching takes place í the High School í Kópavogi.

-The courses are taught in Icelandic and participants are provided with Icelandic support, where vocabulary related to the course material is reviewed each time.
+Courses are taught in Icelandic and participants are offered Icelandic support, where the vocabulary related to the subject matter is reviewed each time.

 Classes are generally held from 16:30–19:30, but may run until 20:00 on days with practical sessions.